ferreira-tb/tauri-store/packages/plugin-vue/README.md

-# @tauri-store/pinia
+# @tauri-store/vue

-Persistent refs for Tauri and Vue.
+Persistence for Tauri and Vue.

 ## Features